w3f/polkadot-wiki/docs/maintain-guides-how-to-upgrade.md

 ### Session `N+1`

 Validator B is now acting as your validator.
 You can safely take Validator A offline.
+See note at bottom.

 1. Stop Validator A.
 1. Perform your system or client upgrade.